 James Rosenquist's F-111 (fig. 213) was one of the most direct and memorable responses to this situation, yet it had its origins in an unlikely, outmoded corner of sixties advertising.
 When he first came to New York, Rosenquist joined the venerable line of modern artists who have earned part of their living in some form of commercial art (Magritte, Schwitters, Warhol, and Ruscha are only a few of the obvious examples).
 But the job he took was the blue-collar labor of painting huge billboards, in Times Square and elsewhere.
-As he recognized, this employment put one part of his existence back in touch with the Mexican muralists of the thirties, while his work as an artist was dealing with the effects of Abstract Expressionism.222
+As he recognized, this employment put one part of the thirties, while his work as an artist was dealing with the effects of Abstract Expressionism.